sindresorhus/eslint-plugin-unicorn/docs/rules/require-number-to-fixed-digit-argument.md

 # Enforce using the digits argument with `Number#toFixed()`

-It's better to make it clear what the value of the `digits` argument is when calling [Number#toFixed()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed).
+It's better to make it clear what the value of the `digits` argument is when calling [Number#toFixed()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed), instead of relying on the default digits (`0`).

 This rule is fixable.